-Whatever Happened to the VC-Backed Startup Class of 2010?
+What Happened to the VC-Backed Startup Class of 2010?

 Remember 2010?
-That was the year the Deepwater Horizon oil platform exploded, a volcanic eruption in Iceland blinded part of the world’s air traffic and, once the ash had cleared, solar took off—on an airplane.
+That was the year the Deepwater Horizon oil platform exploded, a volcanic eruption in Iceland blinded part of the world’s air traffic and, once the ash had cleared, solar took off — on an airplane.

 It was also a time when U.S. venture capital firms were on the lookout for cleantech targets, drawn, not least, by the reassurance of a Department of Energy loan program that was busy dispersing $15 billion in loan guarantees.

-Early that year, GTM published a list of 50 venture capital-funded cleantech startups, in areas ranging from solar to water technology, “that have at least a fighting chance of succeeding.”
+Early that year, GTM published a list of 50 venture-capital-funded cleantech startups in areas ranging from solar to water technology “that have at least a fighting chance of succeeding.”

-So, where are they now?
-After 10 years, many of the names on the list are still familiar—and not always for good reasons.
+So where are they now?
+After 10 years, many of the names on the list are still familiar — and not always for good reasons.

-The headstones in the greentech graveyard
+The headstones in the cleantech graveyard

 One that leaps out is Solyndra, which at the time was riding high on almost a billion dollars of venture capital and half as much again in loan guarantees.

-The following year, it filed for bankruptcy in a flare-out that tainted cleantech investments—and the DOE loan program—for years.
+The following year, it filed for bankruptcy in a flameout that tainted cleantech investments — and the DOE loan program — for years.
 And while Solyndra may have been the biggest name on our list to go bust, it was by no means the only one.

-GTM research shows no fewer than 18 companies out the 50, or 36 percent, have either gone bankrupt, ceased operations or gone quiet in a way that suggests there’s no one home.
+GTM's research shows no fewer than 18 companies out the 50, or 36 percent, have declared bankruptcy, ceased operations or gone quiet in a way that suggests there’s no one home.

-They include the solar hopeful Nanosolar, which like Solyndra was betting on thin-film PV—a technology that barely gets a mention nowadays.
+They include the solar hopeful Nanosolar, which like Solyndra was betting on thin-film PV — a technology that barely gets a mention nowadays.

 Also gone are the only two concentrated solar power companies that made the list, eSolar and SolarReserve, again reflecting a fall from grace not only for the firms themselves but also for the entire technology approach they were pursuing.

-The exits that pleased investors—and those that didn’t
+The exits that pleased investors — and those that didn’t

 Then there are the businesses that have been sold, either as part of a planned exit or as a desperate attempt to save what’s left of a poor investment.